BasPieren/functional-programming/README.md

 **Have there been noticeable changes in the sort of books that have been written in the period after World War 2?**

 _EDIT 5-11-2018: When I started to sketch I found out that I was not very easy to make a visualisation based on the description of books.
-I gravitated more to using the publication date in combination with the number of pages of each book.
+I gravitated to using the publication date in combination with the number of pages of each book.
 So I changed my research question yet again:_

-**Have there been noticeable changes in the number of books and the number of pages that have been written in the period after World War 2?**
+**Have there been noticeable changes in the number of books and the number of pages that have been written and used in the period after World War 2?**

 ### Hypothesis
 After I formulated my research questions I came up with a hypothesis that I wanted to test: